AMCLab/TemGymBasic/docs/index.rst

 TemGym Basic is a ray-tracing software that models and visualises the first order behaviour of components inside a transmission electron microscope.

 .. image:: source/img/GUI_graphic.svg
    :width: 900px
    :alt: project

-The interactive models we generate are designed with a focus on educating new users how some of the basic alignments work inside a TEM.
+The interactive models we generate are designed with a focus on educating new users on how the basic alignments work inside a TEM.
 Our code is also capable of producing publication quality ray diagrams with a single function call.

 Features